Download in Microsoft Word format

 Bach has sought to solve the problem by mitigating the expression of tragedy with rounds of Hallelujahs at the end of most movements.
 It is very probable that he conceived of each one as a transformation of feeling within itself, progressing from the sadness of the sacrifice to a mood of joyous redemption.
 If so, he set himself an artistic challenge of huge proportions, something he continued to do throughout his composing life.

-The second movement is the chorus that 1724-5 Leipzig congregations might have expected to hear first.
+The second movement is the chorus that the 1724-5 Leipzig congregations might have expected to hear first.
 Except for the Hallelujahs at the end, it takes the form of a chorale fantasia, combined with elements of the traditional motet.
 In line with Bach’s early practices, the violas are divided into two sections, one of which doubles the altos and the other the tenors.
-With the further addition of cornet and trombones, all vocal parts were reinforced, helpful to singers with little time to learn demanding parts.
+With the further addition of cornet and trombones, all vocal parts were reinforced, helpful to singers with little time to learn demanding lines.

 The violins retain their independence however, and their flickering semi-quaver motives impose a more Italianate concerto-like feel upon the motet vocal style.
 Even at this early stage in his career Bach was experimenting with the combination of diverse stylistic elements.

-In retrospect, this movement might even be seen as a ‘trial run’ for the chorale fantasias, which were to become such a feature of the second cycle.
+In retrospect, this movement might even be seen as a ‘trial run’ for the chorale fantasias which were to become such a feature of the second cycle.
 Around the soprano cantus firmus, the lower voices develop their entries with material derived from the chorale melody.
 However, the last phrase—and sing Hallelujah— is given, in notes of normal value, to each of the four voices overlapping in the order T, B, A, S. This marks the beginning of the alla breve coda, which is triumphant in every sense; nearly thirty bars of swirling hallelujahs at double speed and punctuated, at the end, by jabbing violin octaves!
 Bach has, within the movement, made the journey from Christ in the throes of death, to the expression of human joy and gratitude which these circumstances ultimately brought about.

 Thus Bach boldly creates, within this chorus, a transformation of mood wholly central to the conception of the entire cantata.